 To start capturing your processes and document your automation ideas, select one of the three available options:

-- Simple Template - create your own workflow diagram with all the necessary actions, then use Task Capture to take screenshots for each action and automatically capture the required data.
+- Create Diagram - create your own workflow diagram with all the necessary actions, then use Task Capture to take screenshots for each action and automatically capture the required data.

 - Capture Process - run through the process while the tool automatically captures your actions, takes a screenshot with each mouse click, and builds a workflow diagram based on the collected data.

 - Open file from PC - open saved files created with Task Capture if you need to apply any updates.
 You can open

 If during the creation/capturing process, you update the language, only the actions recorded after the new language is setup the will be displayed in the respective language.

 Find below details about each option:

 Click Create Diagram to build your own diagram and capture the required actions.

 Choose this option in case: